Home / Comparisons / Rocket Languages vs Babbel

 Rocket Lessons

-In this lesson, an English-speaking moderator will guide you through a conversation in the language you’re learning step-by-step.
-You’ll listen to a sentence or two (or sometimes even just a phrase), and then the moderator will briefly stop to explain what’s going on, what you just heard, and have you engage in the conversation by answering questions and repeating phrases.
+The Rocket Languages program is primarily built around audio lessons.
+To kick off each unit, you listen to a 30-minute conversation guided by an English-speaking moderator.
+You’ll listen to a sentence or two (or sometimes even just a phrase), and then the moderator will briefly stop to explain what’s going on, what you just heard.
+They’ll even have you engage in the conversation by answering questions and repeating key phrases.

 Rocket Spanish audio lesson